balkan-archaeology/balkan-archaeology.github.io/index.md

 this year is **Balkan Archaeology**.
 Please see the [Call for Papers](/call-for-papers/).

-The international doctoral conference in 2016 will be the fourth in the series *Filov Symposium* and will be the first with international participation.
+The conference in 2016 is the fourth *Filov Symposium* and the first with international participation.

 To accommodate the significant number of participation requests, the presentations will be in two parallel tracks -- *Prehistory* (from the Paleolithic to the end of Bronze Age) and *Archaeology*.

-## News
+# News

 <div class="home">
   <ul class="post-list">